Information for Researchers who wish to use the Introductory Psychology Research Participation Pool (Subject Pool)

 once, in CSV (comma separated) format.

-After each experiment session, log into the Experiment Management
+After each lab-based experiment session, log into the Experiment Management

 System and update the participant records by granting credit to the

 day's participants, and penalizing any no-shows.
 Note that you will need to record participants' Sona Systems anonymous ID codes when they come to the lab so that you can grant them credit later!

 For online studies on external web sites (such as Qualtrics), you must do one of the following: (Method B is strongly preferred)